pencil-mr/cChat/README.md

 ## Goal

-The goal of this project is to learn some C
+The goal of this project is to learn some C and Git